Carlton S. Wilder Associate Professor

-Joe Brown is an assistant professor in environmental engineering.
-Brown comes to Georgia Tech from the London School of Hygiene and Tropical Medicine, where he served as a lecturer in the Department of Disease Control, Faculty of Infectious and Tropical Diseases.
+Joe Brown is an associate professor in environmental engineering.
 Brown’s research and teaching interests are at the intersection of environmental engineering and public health, including water infrastructure sustainability, detection methods for pathogens and pathogen indicators in the environment, water treatment technology characterization and innovation, and human health effects of exposure to waterborne pathogens.
 He is a Professional Engineer (PE) with licensure in North Carolina and Alabama.

 - PhD, Environmental Sciences and Engineering, Gillings School of Global Public Health, University of North Carolina - Chapel Hill